websanco/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/building-a-responsive-site/building-responsive-layouts-with-the-grid-fragment.md

     ![Select the screen size you want to customize in the Device Display section.](./building-responsive-layouts-with-the-grid-fragment/images/06.png)

 1. In the Editing Sidebar, under the *Styles* column, select the preferred layout options for the screen size.
-For example, you may decide to use one module per row for the *Portrait Phone* layout option.
+For example, one module per row works much better for the *Portrait Phone* layout option.
 1. Click *Publish*.
 1. Optionally, click on the Simulation (![Simulation](../../../images/icon-simulation.png)) button on the main toolbar to see your changes on the target device.